 Stretching out the calf muscles can also help to reduce the stress in the fascia.
 You can also try taking an over-the-counter anti-inflammatory such as ibuprofen or naproxen.
 In addition, you may want to cut back on any activities that may be putting too much stress on your feet.

-One of the most important things about plantar fasciitis heel pain is not too ignore it and let it get out of control!
+One of the most important things about plantar fasciitis is not to ignore it and let it get out of control!

 If you try the things listed above and your pain is still increasing, then you should definitely visit a podiatrist.
 Getting medical treatment early on in the course of the problem is always much easier than waiting until you can hardly walk!

 Get Relief from Plantar Fasciitis Heel Pain by visiting our Long Beach Podiatry Office.
-Our podiatrist and foot care professionals have the expereince and expertise you can trust.
+Our podiatrist and foot care professionals have the experience and expertise you can trust.